WHEN TO CONTACT THE CLERGY

 When a parishioner becomes unable to attend church

-The church is thanked for its ministry to the dying and to mourners perhaps more than for any other service it renders.
-Upon a death, please call the clergy first, prior to making any arrangements.
-The sooner the clergy are called in, the more helpful they can be in bringing you, in one of life’s most painful moments, pastoral support and an awareness of God’s love.
-Clergy guide those in mourning through the planning process, and should be consulted prior to setting a date, time, or location for funeral services.
-Remember, too, that parishioners are encouraged to pre-plan arrangements and can contact the clergy to do so.
-More information can be found at Funerals at St. John’s and Planning for the End of Life.
+The church is thanked for its ministry to the dying and to mourners perhaps more than for any other pastoral service.
+When a loved one dies, please call the clergy before making any arrangements.
+The sooner the clergy are called, the more helpful we can be in offering pastoral support and an awareness of God’s love in one of life’s most painful times.
+Clergy will guide you through the planning process, and should be consulted prior to setting a date, time, or location for funeral services, at a time when decision-making can be difficult for you.
+Parishioners are also encouraged to pre-plan arrangements and can contact the church office to do so.

 When a baby is born

 The birth of a baby is one of God’s greatest miracles.
 Prayers of thanksgiving and a blessing upon the child and the parents are appropriate immediately following a birth.
 St. John’s Meal Ministry is available to support new parents.

 When you wish to receive the sacrament of...

 Infants, young children, and adults may be baptized.
 Please contact the church office to inquire about scheduling a baptism.

 All baptized Christians are invited to participate in Holy Eucharist during worship each Sunday.
 If you are unable to attend due to illness or other circumstance, please contact the Church office to schedule a Eucharistic visit.